EmoteBot/EmoteCollector-website/README.md

 ## License

 <pre>
-Emoji Connoisseur Website provides a list of emotes in HTML form.
+Emote Collector Website provides a list of emotes and an API for the Emote Collector bot.
 Copyright © 2018 Benjamin Mintz

 This program is free software: you can redistribute it and/or modify